Axel De Mendoza

 Databricks -> User Settings -> Developer -> Access Tokens

-Create a new token and copy the value.
+Create a new token and save the key.

 2.2 Configure the CLI